aroberge/reeborg/docs/en/recursion/recursion2.rst

     # now do it!
     go_home()

+.. topic:: Think about it

     Try to figure out what it does before trying to have Reeborg execute it.
     An explanation follows in the next lesson.